-The level of complexity or difficulty of content must be appropriate for the standards, student abilities and grade level, and time periods allowed for teaching.
-See Sections 1006.31(2); 1006.34(2)(b), Florida Statutes.
+Content must be appropriate for the standards, benchmarks, clarifications and examples, student abilities and grade level, and time periods allowed for teaching.
+See ss.
+1006.31(2) and 1006.34(2)(b),F.S.

-Objectives: Content should be simple, complex, technical, or nontechnical enough for the intended objectives.
+Purpose: Content should be simple, complex, technical or nontechnical enough to meet the educational objective of the course.